Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-How does the FDA allow a company to make and sell a generic drug:
+The FDA considers several factors before it allows a company to make and sell a generic drug.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.